What are the keywords and key phrases you need on your resume?

-For example, if a graphic designer position says their desired qualifications are:
+For example, if a graphic designer job description says its desired qualifications are:

-Considering you have the qualifications, you should add some of these keywords into your resume if they’re not already there.
+Assuming you have the qualifications, skills, and experience, you should add some of these keywords into your resume if they’re not already there.

-Some of the keywords you would want to add are:
+Some of the keywords you would want to add in your resume are:

 Remember, you don’t want to copy every keyword but you should definitely mention a good number of them on the resume.

 5 quick resume and cover letter keyword tips: